Adversarial Influence Maximization: Proofs

 \item[(3)] Set \(w_{t + 1} = \nabla F^{*}\left(\nabla F (p_t) - \eta \lhat_t\right)\), where $F^*$ is the convex conjugate of $F$.

 \item[(4)] Compute the new distribution \(p_{t+1} = \argmin_{p \in \Delta^n} D_{F}(p, w_{t + 1})\).

 \end{enumerate} \end{framed}

 In general, the OSMD algorithm is defined with respect to a compact, convex set $\cK \subseteq \real^n$.
 The updates are characterized by noisy estimates of the gradient of the loss function, which we may conveniently define to be $\lhat_t$ in the present scenario.
-For more details and generalizations, we refer the reader to \citet{bubeck2012}.
+For more details and generalizations, we refer the reader to \cite{bubeck2012}.
+We will use the following result: